 - Apache POI contains HSSF implementation for Excel ’97(-2007) file format i.e XLS.

 - Apache POI XSSF implementation should be used for Excel 2007 OOXML (.xlsx) file format.

-- Apache POI HSSF and XSSF API provides mechanisms to read, write or modify excel spreadsheets.
+- Apache POI HSSF and XSSF API provide mechanisms to read, write or modify excel spreadsheets.

 - Apache POI also provides SXSSF API that is an extension of XSSF to work with very large excel sheets.

 - SXSSF API requires less memory and is suitable when working with very large spreadsheets and heap memory is limited.